fossgis-routing-server/routing-chef/cookbooks/osrm/files/default/about.md

 for more information on privacy.

 ## General setup
-There are two servers, one is continuously preparing the routing graph and fetching the most recent OpenStreetMap data, while  the other is serving routes from the precalculated graphs.
+There are three servers, one is continuously preparing the routing graph and fetching the most recent OpenStreetMap data, while the two others are serving routes from the precalculated graphs.

-The two servers both have 6 cores and 256GB ram.
+The three servers have 6 cores and 256GB ram each.

 ## Used software

 Most software running on the servers is available as open source.
-Ubuntu 16.04 is used as operating system.
+Ubuntu 18.04 is used as operating system.

 ### [OSRM backend](https://github.com/fossgis-routing-server/osrm-backend)